Tax Fraud Attorneys in Portland, Oregon

 Claims filed under IRC 7623(b) may allow you obtain between 15 and 30 percent of the money that is recovered.
 It is important to note there is no dollar amount on your award.
 For example, if you are entitled to 30 percent, it does not matter how much money that is.

-An exception to this is if your case was mostly based on the following:
+An exception to this is if your tax fraud lawsuit was mostly based on the following:

 - Media reports